 To encourage more stems, grow your Christmas cactus as a hanging plant or place it somewhere where it has room to drape.
 Don’t worry about rubbing up against it.
 Christmas cactus plants do not have thorns.

-- Water: Water the plant thoroughly, allowing the excess water to run out through the drainage hole.
-Allow the soil to dry almost completely between waterings.
-Never let the soil sit wet.
-You will know if the soil is too dry when the leaves start to pucker and shrivel.
+Though the Christmas cactus is, in fact, a cactus, its tropical origins mean it craves more water than most.
+Water the plant thoroughly, allowing the excess water to run out through the drainage hole.
+Allow the soil to dry almost completely between waterings—you will know if the soil is too dry when the leaves start to pucker and shrivel.

-- Humidity: The Christmas cactus also needs humidity, especially when grown in the dry conditions of heated homes.
-Either mist it or place a tray of pebbles sitting in the water underneath the plant.
-Do not let the water touch the bottom of the pot.
+The Christmas cactus needs ample humidity, especially when grown in the dry conditions of heated homes (which is often the case in winter).
+Either mist the plant or place a tray of pebbles sitting in the water beneath the plant to help boost its humidity levels.

 Temperature-wise, the Christmas cactus is a bit picky.
 During its peak growth months (April to September), it prefers balmy temperatures between 70 and 80 degrees Fahrenheit.
 However, once the buds are set, it requires low nighttime temperatures (between 55 and 65 degrees Fahrenheit) and at least 13 hours of darkness to actually flower.
 Keep it away from frequently opened doors and drafty windows; the cactus doesn't like sudden drafts and will drop their buds or flowers if exposed to one.